-MAINTENANCE PROBLEMS
+MAINTENANCE ISSUES

-Maintenance problems should be reported immediately to the Housing staff through the online form.
-Maintenance personnel are on duty between 8am-3pm, Monday through Friday, and may not always arrive at hours most convenient to the students.
-Maintenance personnel will enter a dorm room to make necessary repairs even if the resident is not present.
-Maintenance personnel will perform a monthly maintenance check.
+Maintenance issues should be reported immediately through the online form accessed on the Housing webpage or through the QR code located on Housing bulletin boards.
+Maintenance personnel are on duty between 8am-2pm Monday through Friday and may not always arrive at hours most convenient to the students.
+Maintenance personnel will enter a room to make necessary repairs or conduct preventative maintenance even if the resident is not present.
 Residents are expected to cooperate with all maintenance personnel so that repairs can be made as quickly as possible.